clicon/clixon/README.md

 Dependencies
 ============
 Clixon depends on the following software packages, which need to exist on the target machine.
-- [CLIgen](http://www.cligen.se) is required for building Clixon.
-If you need to build and install CLIgen:
+- [CLIgen](http://www.cligen.se) If you need to build and install CLIgen:
 ```
     git clone https://github.com/olofhagsand/cligen.git
     cd cligen; configure; make; make install